 Apprenticeships

 Employers are contractually required to pay the agreed amount for each Apprentice as set out in the signed contract between the employer and HTAE, and a payment schedule will be agreed at the time of the contract being signed.
-For employers with a digital account the payments will be on a monthly basis from their Apprenticeship Service (AS) account unless the funds are insufficient, at this point the employer is liable for the amount due for that month and until funds are available in the AS, in this case an invoice will be issued to the employer for the required amount and is payable in line with our standard payment terms.
-Employers who do not hold a AS account are liable for the payment of the agreed amount in the time frame set out in the payment schedule which is specified at the time of signing the Apprenticeship Training contract.
+For employers with a digital account the payments will be monthly from their Digital Apprenticeship Service (DAS) account unless the funds are insufficient, at this point the employer is liable for the amount due for that month and until funds are available in the DAS, in this case an invoice will be issued to the employer for the required amount and is payable in line with our standard payment terms.

-In addition to the ESFA fee remissions (as detailed in Appendix 1) Hull Training and Adult Education may offer discretionary fee remission to learners:
+In addition to the DfE fee remissions (as detailed in Appendix 1), Hull Training and Adult Education may offer discretionary fee remission to learners -

-- Those in receipt of the following benefits:
+Those who meet the DfE's definition of unemployed and/or in receipt of the following benefits -

 - Jobseeker’s Allowance (JSA), including those receiving National Insurance credits only.